RedSilkSoftware/workhorz-server/README.md

 # WorkHorz-Server

-A web-application-framework in modern C++ with an integrated bare-essentials webserver and a LUA plugin ability.
+A web-application-framework in modern C++ with an integrated bare-essentials webserver and a LUA/Python3 and other scripting language plugin ability.
 Works best for middle- to enterprise-sized websites that need top performance, high speed, high security, easy integration into existing OS and libraries and full control over their web-app.
 Also it allows the users to hot-swap between version (on a component level or whole app) to test out things or make the deployment faster.
 The Open-Source version is of course free of charge.
 Business users should consider the commercial license which frees them to share the source code.

 ## Planning and Architecture
 These are the modules that are planned for the first phase.
 Depending on the input and experience with it these may change over time.
 Docker and/or Kubernetes containers will make the deployment in enterprise servers easier so this is also a requirement now.